finos/rune-dsl/documentation/rosetta-modelling-component.md

 The `meta` keyword inside a synonym is used to map [metadata](#meta-data-annotation).

-In the below example, the value of the "combustible" input will be mapped to the value of the `fuelType` attribute and the value of the "scheme" metadata associated to "combustible" will be mapped to the `scheme` metadata attribute.
+In the below example, the value of the "combustible" input will be mapped to the value of the `fuelType` attribute and the value of the "fuelTypeScheme" metadata associated to "combustible" will be mapped to the `scheme` metadata attribute.

 ```
 type EngineSpecification:
     fuelType string (1..*)
         [metadata scheme]
-        [synonym META_SCHEME_EXAMPLE_1 value "combustible" meta "scheme"]
+        [synonym META_SCHEME_EXAMPLE_1 value "combustible" meta "fuelTypeScheme"]
 ```

 #### Enumeration